-Adjunct Faculty
+Adjunct Faculty - Contract Language?

-Adjunct faculty are evaluated in their first semester.
+Adjunct faculty are evaluated according to union contracts, normally in their first semester.
 Continuing adjunct faculty are then periodically evaluated after that in the third semester of teaching and in every fifth semester thereafter.
 You will be notified in advance to schedule a day for a classroom observation conducted by the Department Chair, Program Coordinator, or a tenured faculty member.
 Adjunct faculty are evaluated on organization, student development, sensitivity to student responses, general class atmosphere, educational stimulation, and other features pertinent to instruction.